offa/nvim-config/README.md

 ### Removing old plugins

-After a plugin has been removed – either by removing it from `.vimrc.bundles.local` are disabling his *group* a `:PlugClean` is necessary to cleanup it's files.
+After a plugin has been removed a `:PlugClean` is necessary to cleanup it's files.

-## Documentation

-For detailed description of configurations and plugins referr to the original [Spf13-vim Readme](./README.spf13.md) or it's [project](https://github.com/spf13/spf13-vim). in matters of plugin installations see [**vim-plug**](https://github.com/junegunn/vim-plug).

 ## Credits